rcfgroup/headfake/docs/index.md

 # Headfake

 ## What is Headfake?
-**Hea**lth **d**ata **fake**r is a Python-based package which allows the user to create fake or test data sets from a YAML template file.
+**Hea**lth **d**ata **fake**r is a Python-based package which allows the user to use a declarative approach to create fake or test data sets. using either Python code, or a YAML or JSON template file.

-The package can be embedded directly into Python scripts, or it can be used through a command-line script.
+The package can be embedded directly into Python scripts, or it can be used through the command-line.

-It builds upon some of the ideas in [pydbgen](https://github.com/tirthajyoti/pydbgen) and improves on it with support for a number of additional features including statistically distributed random values; dependent fields and custom fields.
+It takes ideas from other declarative packages (e.g. pydbgen), but also adds support for a number of additional features
+including: statistically distributed random values; dependent fields and custom fields as well as approaches for transforming generated fields before/after the generation process.

 ## How do I install and use Headfake?
 To get started quickly, you can use pip to install it: